Home » Projects » Finish » The Best Clear Coat for Wood Projects

 Tip #1 - Make sure the wood is sanded properly

-• For new construction projects use a tool like a belt sander to remove extra wood and create a flat surface.
+• For new construction projects, use a tool like a belt sander to remove extra wood and create a flat surface.

-• Use a pad or palm sander with a high grit number (200+) to remove any orbital sander swirls.
+• Use a pad or palm sander with a high grit number (200+) to remove orbital sander swirls.

-• For uneven surfaces use a sanding block to remove any raised grain.
+• For uneven surfaces, use a sanding block to remove any raised grain.

 Tip #2 - Use the proper safety equipment